dodie/scott/docs/usage.md

 | junit5RuleMethodAnnotations | Inject ```ScottJUnit5Extension``` to catch failing tests for JUnit5, if the class has at least one method with at least one of the following annotations. | org.junit.jupiter.api.Test, org.junit.jupiter.api.TestFactory |

-See the following example for the Plugin configuration:
+See the following example for the Maven Plugin configuration:

 ```xml
 <plugin>